Using the Ocim web console

 Sometimes Open edX playbook fails, and then you need to read the log, which is shown in real-time in the web console.
 You can fix the settings and then spawn another server.
 Failed and old inactive servers are automatically cleaned up after some configurable amount of days.
 An important feature is that Ocim grants SSH access to members of a configurable GitHub organization, so you can always SSH to an appserver's IP, even if Open edX's deployment failed, and then debug it.
 You can use your GitHub username and key.

 To create a new instance, you use Django's admin and you need to fill in the domain name, the prefixed domain names (for Studio, e-commerce, etc.), the edx-platform/configuration branches to use, and extra ansible variables to pass to Open edX's playbook (if any).
+OCIM generates server hostnames from the domain name, truncating it to a fixed-length.
+This might cause unforseen issues if multiple instances share a sufficiently long prefix, due to duplicate hostnames.
+See SE-3484 as an example of such an issue.
 The instance settings are used for new deployments only (changing the instance settings doesn't retroactively redeploy appservers).